Break-even Price Calculator

 What is break-even price?

-It is the minimum price required to cover all costs.
+Break-even price is the minimum price you must charge per unit to cover both fixed and variable costs.

 Can I price above break-even?